HarrisonHutton/odoo-confirm/README.md

 # Odoo Confirm 😺
-A minimal Chrome extension to make sure you don't accidentally "Send Message" instead of "Log Note".
+An unofficial Chrome extension to make sure you don't accidentally "Send Message" instead of "Log Note".

 Supports Odoo 17.0+